DanielMateosLab/DanielMateosLab/README.md

 #### Before Reading Further...

 This is a document focused on web development.
-For personal details and other education or work experience visit my <a href="https://www.linkedin.com/in/danielmateoslab/" target="_blank">LinkedIn</a>.
+For personal details and unrelated education/work experience visit my <a href="https://www.linkedin.com/in/danielmateoslab/" target="_blank">LinkedIn</a>.

 </article>